-Very few creatures on earth are as amazing and diverse as
+Very few creatures on earth are as interesting or diverse as

 the frogfish.
 The discovery of one on a dive can excite any self-respecting